 Practice Tip: You can sign up to be notified by email when the governor directs flags to be lowered to half-staff.

-Some local governments also lower the U.S. and Washington State flags at their discretion to honor a notable individual from the local community who has recently passed, such as a civic leader or police officer, or to commemorate a tragedy.
+Some local governments also lower the U.S. and Washington State flags at their discretion to honor a notable individual from the local community who has recently passed, such as a civic leader or police officer, or to mourn a tragedy.

 When lowering the flag to half-staff, the United States Flag Code says the flag should first be hoisted to its peak for an instant and then lowered to half-staff.
 At the end of the day, the flag should again be raised to its peak before being lowered for the day.
 For more details, see the Washington Secretary of State’s page on use during period of mourning.